 1. Ordinary Earth Road

-The earth road whose foundation and the wearing surface is made up of one or two compacted layers of natural soil along its alignment is ordinary earth road.
+The earth road whose foundation and the wearing surface are made up of one or two compacted layers of natural soil along its alignment is ordinary earth road.
 It is the first stage in road construction.

 a.
 It requires frequent maintenance.
 Mainly in the rainy season.